poffdeluxe/www/portfolio/state-fin-ingest.md

 The repo for the ingest system can be found [here](https://github.com/poffdeluxe/state-fin-ingest) and the repo for the API can be found [here](https://github.com/poffdeluxe/state-fin-api).

-A live demo (with old contribution data) can be found at: https://state-fin-api.herokuapp.com/ Thanks to Fast API, interactive documentation is automatically generated: https://state-fin-api.herokuapp.com/docs
+~A live demo (with old contribution data) can be found at: https://state-fin-api.herokuapp.com/ Thanks to Fast API, interactive documentation is automatically generated: https://state-fin-api.herokuapp.com/docs~ Unfortunately, the hosted application on Heroku is no longer available since Heroku removed their free tier :(